Davidyz/VectorCode/docs/neovim/README.md

         prompt_library = {
           {
             ["Neovim Tutor"] = {
-              project_root = vim.env.VIMRUNTIME,
+              -- this is for demonstration only.
+              -- "Neovim Tutor" is shipped with this plugin -- and you don't need to add it in the config -- unless you're not happy with the defaults. project_root = vim.env.VIMRUNTIME,
               file_patterns = { "lua/**/*.lua", "doc/**/*.txt" },
               -- system_prompt = ...,